 Current Job Openings:

 Women Bike PHL Intern (June – September Availability): Coordinate all Women Bike PHL programming including coffee clubs, Urban Riding Basics classes, rides, and happy hours.
 Additionally, maintain the Women Bike PHL calendar, publicize events on the Facebook group, and populate a monthly newsletter.
 This intern should be a self-starter, extremely organized, a female cyclist in Philadelphia, and enjoy planning events and meeting new people.
+This is a paid position.

 Communications Intern: Assist communications manager with collecting and reporting on media relating directly to the Bicycle Coalition’s stated mission.
 Intern should be able to draft interesting and unique blog posts about the goings-on in the Greater Philadelphia area’s bicycle community.
 Must have excellent writing and editing skills and be able to use multiple platforms to tell a story, including WordPress, Facebook, Twitter, Instagram, video and audio.